mnbnd/snakez/README.md

 # snakez

-3d snake battler inspired by Armegetron.
-Written in Godot for CS302 project at UTK.
+3D snake arena game inspired by Armagetron Advanced, intended as a modern spiritual successor.
+Written as for CS302 project at UTK.